Search String

 Mission Genocide Amstrad CPC 1987

-Mission Genocide was released by Drinksoft in 1987 for Atari 520 ST and Amstrad CPC 464.
+Mission Genocide aka ZTB was released by Drinksoft in 1987 for Amstrad CPC 464.
 Mission Genocide was programmed by Paul Shirley.
 Due to its smooth scrolling and sprite-shifting, Mission Genocide is the best shoot 'em up on the Amstrad CPC.

-SWIV is one of my fave shoot 'em ups on the Amiga.
-And when I replayed SWIV in 2024 it still amazed me.
-SWIV lacks the on-screen targeting reticle of Xevious, but it still looks, moves and plays as per Xevious; also paying homage to Xevious.
+SWIV has always been one of my fave shoot 'em ups on the Amiga.
+And when I replayed SWIV in 2025 it still amazed me.
+SWIV lacks the on-screen targeting reticle of Xevious, but it still looks, moves and plays as per Xevious; also paying tribute to Xevious.
+In addition, SWIV is the spiritual successor to Silkworm

 SWIV Commodore 64 1991

-Rob Henderson of Random Access ported RA's original Amiga version of SWIV of 1991 to C64 in 1991.
-Graphics by Rob Whitaker.
-Sound by Martin Walker.
+Random Access ported the original Amiga version of SWIV of 1991 to C64 in 1991.
+C64 SWIV was programmed by Rob Henderson, drawn by Rob Whitaker, and composed by Martin Walker.

 No comments: